genicam/harvesters/README.rst

     :alt: Pause
     :scale: 40 %

 This button is used to temporarily stop drawing images on the canvas pane while it's keep acquiring images in the background.
-The shortcut key is ``Ctrl/Command+k``.
+The shortcut key is ``Ctrl+k``.
 If you want to restart drawing images, just click the button again.

 ==========================
 Stopping image acquisition